djlebersilvestre/new_rails/README.md

 * Rubocop script inside git-hooks seems useless - review it
 * Review heartcheck for standard HTTP monitoring
 * Tunning: cache for rails to reduce DB hitting and other caching strategies - nice article: https://www.speedshop.co/2015/07/15/the-complete-guide-to-rails-caching.html
+* Use AMS so we have cache advantage
 * Update "Things you may want to cover"
 * Rails txt logger using something like lograge in prod and other non local envs
-* Use memcached in production for caching
+* Use memcached / redis in production for caching
 * Review stale? usage to incorporate in JsonRestController and improve performance with automated caching strategy
 * Testing Json error responses
 * Add pagination and rate limit
-* Check API version for Rails 5 and create another base project API focused - good article https://blog.codeship.com/building-a-json-api-with-rails-5/
+* Check API version for Rails 5 and create another base project API focused - good articles: https://blog.codeship.com/building-a-json-api-with-rails-5/ | https://blog.codeship.com/building-a-json-api-with-rails-5/
+* Dive deeper in rack-mini-profiler
+* Regenerate secrets configs for each new project

 Things you may want to cover: